 Defining Real Food

 What does “real food” actually mean?
 It’s quite simple.
 Real food is food that existed before the modernization of food, before commercial feedlots, before hydrogenation of fats and oils, before the existence of refined and artificial sugars, and before the introduction of easy, cheap, shelf-stable foods.
 We are talking about the foods that our ancestors ate and thrived on for thousands of years.
+It’s things like farm fresh eggs, fresh garden vegetables, whole cuts of meat like steak, lamb chops or bacon & hearty soups made with real homemade broth.
 Real food is nutritious.
 Real food is nutrient dense.
 Real food grows healthy small humans.

 One of the most important tenants of a real food diet is the idea of eating nutrient-dense foods.
 Technically speaking, nutrient density refers the amount of essential nutrients for a given amount of food.
 In other words, getting the biggest bang for your buck with everything that you put into your body.